Steven-Klavins/bmi-calculator-app/README.md

 # bmi-calculator-app
-A basic BMI calculator app for android devices
+A BMI calculator app for android devices, built in Android and java